 It’s almost as if the travel gods knew what was coming, because those last few weeks, just prior to it all stopping, we had a whirlwind of travel… then…crickets.
 We’ve said it many times in several blogs over the past year, about how much travel was lost, and canceled, all due to covid, so we won’t get into it again, but what we will say now is that there seems to be some light at the end of this deep dark tunnel.

 Yes, the vaccines are starting, plane e-credits are being reinstated, and hotels are being booked again… travel is once again on the calendar!
-With all of this non-travel time on our hands, we have been doing much research in the ways that we can become better travelers, more green, eco-friendly globetrotters.
+With all of this non-travel time on our hands, we have been doing much research on the ways that we can become better travelers, and more green, eco-friendly globetrotters.
 If we are mindful of the earth and our carbon footprint at home, why are we not extending that mindfulness into our time away from home?
 Well, we are going to share some of the ways that we have found to be better eco-minded voyagers, post-covid.

 Planes, Trains, or Automobiles?

 First, we did some research into what modality of travel is best for the environment.
 We know that all forms play a significant role in carbon emissions, but if you are going to, say, travel a few states away, and you have the choice of the three, which should you choose?